sl5net/Lintalist4Linux/README.md

 - If you want many Results for one keyword the Lintalist-Menu ⇶ is opening before (see more in Lintalist-Configuration about AutoExecuteOnce)
 - You always also have the result in your clipboard.
 - In some cases (e.g. if you simple want send your clipboard) it not using  `ctrl` + `v` method intern.

+Maybe you want to install the following at the same time, as a supplement: https://espanso.org/

 [lintalist.github.io](https://lintalist.github.io/)  says (10.08.2020):<br>
 "Lintalist allows you to store and (incrementally) search <br>